Top 5 Conversation Media Platforms That Advertisers Are Using To Drum Up Business

 2 Bobble AI

-This content caters to themes that users base of Bobble AI would like to share.
-Also, the stickers that Bobble created for these brands are customizable by the users who can add their faces to the sticker templates and share them with their loved ones.
-This kind of customizable content give makes users feel unique and allows brands to become a part of the conversation and make a very personal connect.
+This content caters to themes that Bobble AI users would like to share.
+Also, the stickers that Bobble creates for these brands are customizable by the users.
+Users can add their animated faces (Bobble Heads) to the sticker templates.
+Then share them with their loved ones.
+This kind of customizable content give makes users feel unique.
+This way brands can become a part of the conversation and make a personal connect.

 Brands Who Can Use Bobble AI Platform for Conversation Media Marketing - Any kind of brands with a variable budget can use Bobble AI.
 Brands trying to reach the versatile Indian audience can see Bobble as their best bet.